-- Athletes must shower before post-practice/post-game whirlpool or modality use, unless authorized by athletic trainer.
+- Athletes must shower before post-practice/post-game whirlpool or modality use unless authorized by the athletic trainer.

 - Return all equipment, supplies, etc. to the appropriate place when done using.

-- Clean up after yourselves (i.e. Put used towels in hamper, throw away trash).
+- Clean up after yourselves (i.e. Put used towels in the hamper, throw away trash).

 - Nothing leaves the athletic training room unless approved by an athletic trainer.

-- Athlete is responsible for all medical equipment issued to them.
+- The athlete is responsible for all medical equipment issued to them.
 Equipment should be returned as soon as it no longer needs to be used.

 - Loss or damage to equipment will be the financial responsibility of the athlete.

-- Athletes may obtain ice and ice only, when athletic training room is closed.
+- Athletes may obtain ice and ice only when the athletic training room is closed.